 Naturally, I'm beaming with SO MUCH JOY.
 It's an incredible feeling when someone you love connects with something that you love.
 Yoga is a huge part of my life, and now I can share it with her.
 I started thinking... so,what changed?
 What didn't she like before that she likes now?

 Thinking back to when I first tried yoga, I remember feeling uncomfortable in more ways than one.
 I couldn't handle the silence (it made me bust out in laughter, which was embarrassing for me).
 Downward-Facing Dog felt all sorts of wrong, and the pace seemed too slow for my taste.
 I was very antsy, and kickboxing was more my style.

 But then, something changed.
-Yoga found me a few years later at a time of uttermost vulnerability.
+Yoga found me a few years later at a time of uttermost vulnerability, we finally clicked and it ended up changing my life.
 The same goes for Natalie, who has been dealing with some really tough shit.
 I guess when she was invited to yoga this time around her thoughts were, "why the hell not?".

 WORKING THROUGH THE AWKWARD

-- Yoga is not just a form of exercise // Think about all of the meditative breathing you are doing and how incredible that is for managing stress.
+Yoga is not just a form of exercise //Think about all of the meditative breathing you are doing and how incredible that is for managing stress and anxiety.
 Inhale the good.
 Exhale the bad.

 There's nothing more intimate than being left alone with your thoughts.
 Although there is a calming peacefulness to it, it is tough stuff.

 Have a lovely week ahead, amigitas!
 And if you want to read more on my yoga journey, check out my post on how yoga has truly changed my life!